martinpaljak/cdoc/README.md

    * :( only supports CDOC 1.0 (see above)
  * GnuPG
    * :) widely supported format
-   * :( only "web of trust" interface
+   * :( only "web of trust" input for keys
-   * :( cumbersome access to on-card keys
+   * :( cumbersome access to on-card keys (http://gnupg-pkcs11.sourceforge.net/)